dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ## Constructors

 Dart constructors are created by declaring a function with the same name as the class and, optionally, an additional identifier.
-These are called _named constructors_.
+The latter are called *named constructors*.

 ### PREFER defining constructors instead of static methods to create instances.